Cris-2003/Mouse2/README.md

 # Mouse2
-This is for replacing the default #Mouse in roblox studio.
+This is for replacing the default "Mouse" in roblox studio.

 ## Features
 * Smooth Shiftlock.
+* Customizable Crosshair.